wilsaj/everything-is-osm/README.md

 ![QGIS Screenshot](doc/qgis-screenshot.png)

-## Additional usage
+## Additional Usage

 ### Customizing

 The file `variables.yml` contains the database name, user and password (all default to "osm"), as well as port number (default 5432), and settings for virtual machine memory and number of cpus.
-Feel free to change any of these values.
-Modified values will take effect when the virtual machine is reloaded.
+Feel free to open up `variables.yml` and change any of these values.
+You will need to [reload](#advanced-vagrant) the virtual machine for settings to take effect.

-### Reloading
+### Vagrant Basics

-To reload the virtual machine, run `vagrant reload`.
+This project uses [vagrant](http://vagrantup.com/) to manage the virtual machine.
+Vagrant provides a pretty simple interface.
+These are the most relevant
+commands:

+`vagrant up` starts up the virtual machine and runs through the configuration and import scripts.

+`vagrant halt` stops the virtual machine.
+This releases any RAM you've dedicated to the virtual machine.
+After this, the PostGIS database will not be available until `vagrant up` is run again.

-### Stopping
+### Advanced Vagrant

-When you need to stop the virtual machine, run `vagrant halt`.
+`vagrant reload` restarts the virtual machine.
+It is equivalent to `vagrant halt` then `vagrant up`.

+`vagrant up --no-provision` will skip the import phase.
+This will save time if data extracts have previously been imported and the virtual machine was stopped with `vagrant halt`.

+`vagrant destroy` will completely wipe out the virtual machine.
+All the files and data on the virtual machine will be removed, including anything in the database.
+It is useful if you want to reclaim disk space or just start over from scratch.

+`vagrant provision` will just run through the setup and import phase without stopping the virtual machine.
+This can be slightly faster than a `vagrant reload` if add new extracts have been added to `variables.yml` and those need to be imported.